BluSnake57/Imbedded-Pixel-Tracker/README.md

 I recommend using curl to send these, I'm not going to be giving that much info on how to do this because it's kinda tedious...pretty much the whole reason I bothered to throw together a CLI

-> [!WARNING]
-> Please don't use this for anything melicious

-> [!NOTE]
-> If you get stuck on anything try using google, that's how I learned all of this so I know the info is out there if you're having a real hard time though feel free to make an
-> issue ticket and I'll try and give you a hand.

 Also no I didn't put one on this page...probably could've tho I'd be curious to know if that works (Don't do it you could probably get your account banned)